fstandhartinger/smooth-operator-example-python/README.md

 ## Prerequisites

-*   Python 3.8+
-*   The Smooth Operator Agent installed and running.
-Download it from [https://smoothoperator.ai/](https://smoothoperator.ai/).
 *   A ScreenGrasp API key.
 Get a free key from [https://screengrasp.com/api.html](https://screengrasp.com/api.html).
 *   (Optional) An OpenAI API key if you want to use GPT-4o integration for result verification.
 Get a key from [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).